 This Frozen Aperol Spritz Cocktail recipe is a unique take on a regular Aperol Spritz.
-It's blended in the blender for a nice, slushy drink served in a wine glass and topped with an orange slice.
+It's blended in the blender for a nice, slushy drink served in a wine glass and garnished with an orange slice.
 An Aperol slushie is perfect for those hot summer days sipping outdoors.

 An Aperol Spritz is a cocktail is typically made with Aperol, Prosecco, sparkling water, and ice and is considered a low-alcohol drink.
 That's great, so you can sip on several of them on a hot day!
 (We also love the Austrian Hugo Spritz Cocktail and Ranch Water Cocktail for that reason)!

 While regular Aperol Spritzes are delicious, the frozen kind gives them a run for their money!
 Especially in summer.
 Frozen Aperol Spritzes are made in a blender, so it brings the drink to another level of cooling refreshingness.
 Like the frose did to the rose.

 This frozen aperol spritz recipe is super-easy to make.
 No shaking required.
 Just some simple measuring, turn on that blender, pour, and enjoy.

 And it's easy to double or triple or quadruple this refreshing frozen cocktail.

 If you haven't had Aperol before, it is a bit bitter.
 Italians love their bitter liquors like Aperol and Campari (which goes into a Negroni).
 Aperol is much less bitter and sweeter than Campari, and has a bit of an orange flavor to it.
 It also has a bright orange pink color, making for a vibrant cocktail!

 Aperol is also lower in alcohol percentage (ABV- alcohol by volume), so it's perfect for a light, low-alcohol cocktail like the Aperol Spritz.

 - Aperol - You can find this is in any liquor store!
 It's bight orange, slightly bitter, and delicious.